codefellows/code-of-conduct/README.md

 ## Examples

 We don't require students to participate in formal conduct training.
-Rather, we rely on common sense and a committment to follow these guidelines.
+Rather, we rely on common sense and a commitment to follow these guidelines.
 To provide greater clarity, here are some examples of how this should be interpreted:

 - A high-five is most welcome, as both parties are opting in.
 Avoid surprise hugs, back rubs, and general one-directional physical contact.
 - If someone solicits feedback, focus on the material.
 Do not comment on physical appearance.